-Restricted Cash and Investments include assets held in trust by the Museum and Historic Sites under a charitable remainder unitrust and assets held in the donor-restricted endowment.
+Restricted Cash and Investments include assets held in the donor-restricted endowment.

 Investment Valuation and Income Recognition: Investments are recorded at fair value, which is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction.
 See Note 3.